Kriz Flew (trumpet & electronics)

 In the beginning they struggled with hardware problems, laptops and interfaces had terrible latencies.
 But the constant search for better workflows and massive improvements of the soft- and hardware industry finally let them to do what became Wolkenpark’s trademark: live improvised electronic music with a jazzy flavor and an impressive musical space.

-As «Wolkenpark» they won the «Nightclub-City Original Song Contest» at Indaba with «Frappantine» and their Track «Cheerful Waiting Room» was elected for the Christie’s Lounge at the exhibition Art Basel in Miami (listen to both Tracks on the Website).
+As «Wolkenpark» they won the «Nightclub-City Original Song Contest» at Indaba with «Frappantine» and their Track «Cheerful Waiting Room» was elected for the Christie’s Lounge at the exhibition Art Basel in Miami and «Sparkling Water» got a 3rd price at «HOFA Production & Song Contest 2018» (listen to the tracks on this website).